 Frequently Asked Questions About Mountaineering In New Zealand

-A. Mountain climbing is a tedious job.
+Mountain climbing is a tedious job.
 The main reason for mountain being tough to climb is the lack of oxygen that you experience when you climb higher altitudes.
-The oxygen gets thinner with elevation and it becomes difficult to breathe.
+The oxygen gets thinner with elevation and it becomes difficult to breath.